Employee in a call center in Tunis

 The Tunisian economy is heavily dependent on the economic situation in Europe.
 Around two thirds of the country's foreign trade is with the European Union, and the major share of foreign investment comes from there.

 In 1995, Tunisia was the first country in the Maghreb region to conclude an Association Agreement with the EU.
-In 2012, the country achieved the status of “privileged partnership” and it is now benefiting from wide-ranging programmes designed to enhance its competitiveness.
+In 2012, the country achieved the status of “privileged partner” and is now benefiting from wide-ranging programmes designed to enhance its competitiveness.

 The EU and Tunisia began talks on a Deep and Comprehensive Free Trade Agreement (DCFTA) in 2015.
 However, these talks are currently on hold.
 The trade agreement is aimed at further opening up markets on both sides, in particular for agricultural and fishery products and for services.